JackDV/helpdocs/troubleshooting.md

 ### Issue: Stabilizer makes a little click when bottoming out.

 **Cause:** This is generally called ticking, and happens with some stabilizer such as cherry clip-ins, or screw ins.
-This can be solved by trimming the bottoms of the stems as seen in this video: .
+This can be solved by trimming the bottoms of the stems as seen in the image below.
 This can also be caused by a bent wire, similar to the above issue.

 > ***Here are the parts of the stem that you should try clipping off, circled in red***
 >